Fujifilm GFX 50R and the Film Look

 How to Get the Film Look From Your Fujifilm GFX 50R

-Why Is the Film Look So Attractive?
+Why Does the Film Look So Attractive?

 In this post, I will suggest three ingredients or steps that can give you a more film-like output: